How a Special Counsel Changes the Trump-Russia Investigation

 Within the next 60 days, Mueller must come up with a budget proposal, which will be reviewed by Rosenstein.
 Mueller can request that Justice Department employees be assigned to his team, or ask that outsiders be hired.
 He’ll likely work with the FBI agents who have been looking into the Russia matter for months.

-The special counsel has roughly same authority as a U.S. attorney, so they can convene grand juries and issue subpoenas.
+The special counsel has roughly the same authority as a U.S. attorney, so he can convene grand juries and issue subpoenas.
 The special counsel can decide whether criminal charges are warranted, and prosecute the case.

 Rosenstein noted in a press release that his decision should not be taken as a sign that “crimes have been committed or that any prosecution is warranted.”
 He said he’s only determined “that based upon the unique circumstances, the public interest requires me to place this investigation under the authority of a person who exercises a degree of independence from the normal chain of command.”